Radew-lab-pixel/holbertonschool-low_level_programming/functions_nested_loops/README.md

-/* Project 3 : C - Functions, nested loops
+# Project 3 : C - Functions, nested loops

-*/
+##Task 0

-Task 0 : Write a program that prints _putchar, followed by a new line.
+ Write a program that prints _putchar, followed by a new line.
  The program should return 0

-Answer:
+##Answer:

 0-putchar.c

+'''
-#include "main.h"
+\#include "main.h"

 /* more headers goes there */